 Anxiety disorders are one of the most common mental health problems in the United States.
-According the ADAA, 40 million adults suffer from some sort of anxiety disorder.
+According to the ADAA, 40 million adults suffer from some sort of anxiety disorder.
 Of those 40 million, 15 million suffer from social anxiety disorder (SAD).
 Does that mean those with social anxiety disorder can’t excel at starting a business or a career?
 Absolutely not!
-We’ll show you the best jobs for people with anxiety disorder.
+We’ll show you the best jobs for people with social anxiety disorder.

 12 Good Jobs for People With Anxiety